Homebrew/homebrew-cask/doc/cask_language_reference/readme.md

 service
 audio_unit_plugin
 vst_plugin
-artifact, :target # :target shown here as is required with `artifact` stage_only
+artifact, target: # :target shown here as is required with `artifact` stage_only

 preflight